ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - A program ...

-*A FORTRAN source program consists of a sequence of FORTRAN statements* (p7)
+*"A FORTRAN source program consists of a sequence of FORTRAN statements"* (p7)

 [The Automatic Coding System for the IBM 704 EDPM](https://www.fortran.com/FortranForTheIBM704.pdf)